-If you think I’m being facetious but I’m not.
-I’m very grateful, because most of what we know about the human race and the history of the earth is thanks to them.
+If you think I’m being facetious, I’m not.
+I’m very grateful because most of what we know about the human race and the history of the earth is thanks to them.
 That they continued to go to work every day and come home most evenings with nothing more than a sore back and dirty fingernails.
-Their tenacity, passion and their faith is what drives them to do the work that they do.
+Their tenacity, passion and their faith are what drives them to do the work that they do.
 Where would we be if they hadn’t bothered looking beneath the soil because it was too much hard work?
 How many pieces of the puzzle of our past would we be missing now?

 Every novel starts with an idea, but where to find it?
 For me, the job of uncovering ideas for stories is similar to the work of an archaeologist.
-Like an archaeologist you must be committed and you must have faith and you must keep digging.
+Like an archaeologist, you must be committed and you must have faith and you must keep digging.
 Oftentimes you end up uncovering the literary equivalent of a well-buried dirty nappy, but sometimes you’ll find a gem: something precious, something rare, something significant.
 If you just let the earth lie, you’ll never find anything of substance.

 Coming up with the big idea for your first novel might come easily to you.
 For me, it emerged after a number of weeks of committing to a daily writing practice.
-The idea for my novel started out, like all ideas, as a faint silhouette, something that had no discernible shape or significance, but it was an idea that I couldn’t ignore.
+The idea for my novel started out, like all ideas, as a faint silhouette, something that had no discernible shape or immediate merit, but it was an idea that I couldn’t ignore.
 I had to write it down.